 • Navigating community transportation or driver’s license, etc.

 NBACL Transition Facilitators work in partnership with the school’s Co-op teacher to find the best work placement for each student.
 Student work placements are based on the student’s interests and goals.
 We look at interests, talents, and experiences to determine the best fit for both the student and the employer.
 To get the most out of our program, students will ideally take the Co-op course in their second semester of grade 12 to help ensure a smooth transition to work from school following graduation.

 NBACL offers many supports as needed to make this a success for all involved.
 Some of the supports we offer include:

 • Hiring job coaches;

 • Employee education; and

 NBACL works to address any concerns in a timely manner to ensure students are well supported.

-• Students must be enrolled in high school in grades 10, 11 or 12;
+• Students must be enrolled in high school in grades 10, 11 and 12;

 • Participants must also have an intellectual disability;